bootleq/feeders/README.md

 pnpm run deploy
 ```

-The `env:push:prod` loads variables in `env.production` and uploads them as
+The `env:push:prod` loads variables in `.env.production` and uploads them as
 Pages secrets.
 This is to avoid exposing them in `wrangler.toml`.